AlexCeleste/swig2bmx/readme.txt

 typedef declaration) that the user expects to use.
 Complicated TMP or inline template expressions are not suitable for SWIG.

+Parameters of an unrecognised template type are currently exported as Byte Ptr.

 Multiple inheritance: BlitzMax does not support multiple inheritance and SWIG will only export one superclass per class.
 You may want to change the one it